philipbelesky/Terragrams/content/episodes/tg06-michael-vergason.md

 +++
 title = "Dispatch 6: Michael Vergason"
-description = ""
-draft = true
-date = 2020-01-25
+description = "Michael Vergason talks about his practice, the process of drawing, the ASLA, and his experience as a principal at EDAW.
+He is principal of Michael Vergason Landscape Architects and the 2006 Thomas Jefferson Memorial Foundation Professorship in Architecture at the University of Virginia." date = 2020-12-04
 [extra]
-byte_length = "TODO"
+byte_length = "30080088"
-duration = "TODO"
+duration = "3,006"
+chapters = true
-original_date = 2020-05-11
+original_date = 2006-05-11
 file = "http://google.com"
 +++

-Michael Vergason talks about his practice, the process of drawing, the ASLA and his experience as a principal at EDAW.
-He is principal of Michael Vergason Landscape Architects, LTD in Alexandria, Virginia and the 2006 Thomas Jefferson Memorial Foundation Professorship in Architecture at the University of Virginia.
-May 11, 2006
+Michael Vergason talks about his practice, the process of drawing, the ASLA, and his experience as a principal at EDAW.
+Michael is principal of [Michael Vergason Landscape Architects](https://www.vergason.net) in Alexandria, Virginia and the 2006 Thomas Jefferson Memorial Foundation Professorship in Architecture at the University of Virginia.